 Time.
 There just never seems to be enough of it.
-I mean, it’s already October.
+I mean, the year’s already halfway over!
 Didn’t we just celebrate the start of 2010?
 I feel like I was just ringing in the year in Thailand weeks ago!
 Time moves too fast (and every year it seems to just move faster).

 And time is something people always tell me is one of the reasons why they don’t travel as much as they would like (money is also an issue).

 Now, I won’t pretend that people with 9-to-5 jobs can travel like I do or even want to.
 My travel lifestyle suits my needs.
 It’s not for everybody.
 I’m lucky enough to have found a way to make a living while being my own boss and to have turned something I love into a career.

 However, just because extended travel is out of your reach or your company only gives you one week off per year doesn’t mean you can’t still travel.
 I know it seems like you just don’t have the time, but you do.